 The estrogen hormone comes in many froms and can be administered in different ways: oral pills, patches, cream or gel and spray.
 In Malaysia, the oral pill is more widely use.
 The treatment usually starts with a lower dose and would increase it if necessary until the vasomotor symptoms subsides.

 - Estrogen pill: there are various types and brand in the market.
 Premarin ® and Estradiol Valerate (Progynova) are commonly used in Malaysia.
-Premarin is a conjugated estrogen and it is derived from the urine of pregnant mares (horse).
 It comes in doses of 0.3 to 0.625mg.
 Progynova tablets comes in doses of 1 to 2mg, it contain oestradiol valerate, a precursor of natural human oestradiol, which is the major and most active form of the female sex hormone oestrogen.
 There are also other preparations produced from plants called phytoestrogens.
 There several preparations of such supplements available in Malaysia.

 - The Patch: it consists of either estrogen patches alone or in combination with progestin.
 It is applied (patched) onto the skin for a week then replaced with another patch.
 This method offers the benefit of bypassing the liver, so it is preferred in patients with liver disease.
 However, it is not very popular in this country because of our weather (high humidity).
 This causes the patches to detach easily and there is a slightly higher incidence of skin reactions.